 Red flags and when I stop and call a doctor

-- Follow label directions, don’t exceed doses, and choose reputable brands with third‑party testing and clear batch numbers.
+- Follow label directions, don’t exceed recommended doses, and choose reputable brands with third‑party testing and clear batch numbers.

 Labels, claims, and regulation: how I read products today